eliyya/rcdb/README.md

 # revolt-bot
-A simple Revolt Bot for experiments
+A simple Revolt Bot for experiments whit revolt.js and typescript